RamonBlissenbach/WetterSoest/README.md

 # WetterSoest
-Website and API of the website wetter-soest.de
+Sourcecode of the website wetter-soest.de

 # What is WetterSoest?
 WetterSoest (wetter-soest.de) is a website which was created by a school project.
 Some contents of the source code may be unperformant or have security gaps.